coreos/coreos-assembler/gangplank/README.md

 ## The Solution

-The `entrypoint` is proposed as the "thing" to provide stable interface(s) into COSA.
+Gangplank is proposed as the "thing" to provide stable interface(s) into COSA.
 [Previously an envVar interface](https://github.com/coreos/enhancements/pull/1) was proposed.
 Bluntly speaking, the idea was not well-recieved.
-The `entrypoint` seeks to provide a set of interfaces into COSA that:
+Gangplank seeks to provide a set of interfaces into COSA that:
 - provides a means of file-based instrutions to COSA
 - provides a means of templating the COSA commands
 - initially provide the RHCOS JobSpec to templated COSA commands